 Background

-Council’s existing Bonds Policy was adopted in 2020 and is due for review.
+Council’s previous Bonds Policy was adopted in 2020 and was reviewed in 2026.

-The draft Bonds Policy is on public exhibition from Monday 23 February to Monday 23 March 2026.
-Documentation may be viewed:
+The draft Bonds Policy was on public exhibition from Monday 23 February to Monday 23 March 2026.

 1. Completing an Online Submission Form (below)